 Best shoes for hiking and trail running

 As an avid runner living in Utah, I know firsthand that trail running — especially at altitude — isn’t easy.
 Luckily, these shoes make it feel way easier than it should.
-These are super lightweight and flexible kicks with a zero drop, designed to help improve natural running and walking form, and toe splay.
+These are super lightweight and flexible kicks with a zero drop, designed to help improve natural running and walking form and toe splay.
 Note: If you’re new to zero-drop footwear, start by wearing these on shorter runs and hikes, then gradually build up to regular mileage.

-“This is a great pair of hiking boots for everyday hikers since they are lightweight, waterproof and extremely breathable,” Meserve says.
+“This is a great pair of hiking boots for everyday hikers since they are lightweight, waterproof and extremely breathable,” Meserve said.
 The toe protection in the front of the shoe helps keep your toes happy even on the longest hikes.
-“These boots also have a new internal support mechanism that provides great arch support, as well as excellent traction,” he adds.
+“These boots also have a new internal support mechanism that provides great arch support, as well as excellent traction,” he added.
 The final selling point?
 With built-in odor control, they’re less likely to get smelly after a long hike.

 Vasque has built upon their years of footwear experience to bring this boot to the next level in terms of comfort and performance.
 I hiked 20 miles over two days in these boots, and I didn’t need to break them in at all — they were insanely comfortable and supportive over the two-day trek.
 The boots’ Gore-Tex waterproof membrane guarantees protection against wet or muddy trails, while also letting your feet breathe.

 Sure, Moab is a town in southern Utah.
 But according to Merrell, Moab also means “mother of all boots.”
 And this boot definitely lives up to its name.
 It provides an insole that’s contoured to your foot, as well as heel cushioning to absorb shock and provide stability.
-“This cushioning helps to limit the pressure and any pain after hiking in the heel area,” Meserve notes.
+“This cushioning helps to limit the pressure and any pain after hiking in the heel area,” Meserve noted.
 “I am also a huge fan of the Vibram soles, which this boot has.”